AlshehriAli0/mapping-algorithm/README.md

 ## Project Overview

-This application allows users to:
+This web application allows users to:

 1. Select a geographic region (preset cities or custom bounding box)
 2. Choose a starting location and destination from real points of interest
-3. Compute the optimal route using Dijkstra's algorithm
+3. Compute optimal routes using **three different algorithms**
+4. **Compare algorithm performance** (execution time, nodes explored)
+5. Visualize routes on an **interactive map**
-4. View estimated travel time and open the route in Google Maps
+6. Open routes in Google Maps

-The project demonstrates how theoretical graph algorithms translate to real-world applications like GPS navigation systems.
+The project demonstrates how theoretical graph algorithms translate to real-world applications like GPS navigation systems, and allows side-by-side comparison of different algorithmic approaches.

 ---